CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `mkdir -p /fsx/data/output`

+### Examine the run scripts

+The run scripts are available in two locations, one in the CMAQ scripts directory.

+Another copy is available in the pcluster-cmaq repo.

-### Verify that the run scripts are updated and pre-configured for the parallel cluster by comparing with what is available in the github repo
+Verify that the run scripts are updated and pre-configured for the parallel cluster by comparing with what is available in the github repo

 `cd /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts`